subsquid/docs/tutorial/create-a-simple-squid.md

 {% hint style="info" %}
 These commands are supposed to be run the first time, right after cloning the template.

 Some, like `npx sqd db create`,  may throw an error, because the database had already been previously created.
+In this case just run `npx sqd db drop` and run `npx sqd db create` again.
 {% endhint %}

 If you are not interested, you could at least get the Postgres container running with `docker compose up -d`.